Step 3

 • your own views and preferences

-The person from the ACAT will also give you information about the services that are available in your local area.
+The assessor will also give you information about the services that are available in your local area.

 You will be given the opportunity to express your views, make additional comments or ask questions.
 You can do this any time.